 The regulation of the U.S. and non-U.S. derivatives markets has undergone substantial change in recent years and such change may continue.
-In addition, effective August 19, 2022, Rule 18f-4 (the "Derivatives Rule") under the Investment Company Act of 1940, as amended (the "1940 Act"), replaced the asset segregation framework previously used by funds to comply with limitations on leverage imposed by the 1940 Act.
+In addition, effective August 19, 2022, the Derivatives Rule under the 1940 Act, replaced the asset segregation framework previously used by funds to comply with limitations on leverage imposed by the 1940 Act.
 As applied to the Fund, the Derivatives Rule requires the Fund to implement: (i) limits on leverage calculated based value-at-risk (VAR); (ii) a written derivatives risk management program (DRMP) administered by a derivatives risk manager appointed by the Fund's Board and (iii) new reporting and recordkeeping requirements.
 These regulations may limit the ability of the Fund to pursue its investment strategies and may not be effective to mitigate the Fund's risk of loss from derivatives.
+Changes in regulations relating to a fund's use of derivatives and related instruments may make derivatives more costly, limit the availability of derivatives, or otherwise adversely affect the value or performance of derivatives and the Fund.

 Investing for hedging purposes or to increase the Fund's returns may result in certain additional transaction costs that may reduce the Fund's performance.
 The Fund may use a variety of currency hedging techniques to attempt to hedge exchange rate risk or gain exposure to a particular currency.
-When used for hedging purposes, no assurance can be given that each derivative position will achieve a perfect correlation with the security or currency against which it is being hedged.
+When used for hedging purposes, there is no certainty that each derivative position will achieve a perfect correlation with the security or currency against which it is being hedged.
 Because the markets for certain derivative instruments are relatively new, suitable derivatives transactions may not be available in all circumstances for risk management or other purposes and there can be no assurance that a particular derivative position will be available when sought by the Adviser or that such techniques will be utilized by the Adviser.